Carlinbhert-Toralba/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-## The third project in The Odin Project that I'm tackling in order to test my basic Javascript fundamental knowledge
+## The third project in The Odin Project that I'm tackling in order to test my basic Javascript knowledge